 an AP affiliated with the other AP MLD (AP MLD 2) is in the same multiple BSSID set as an AP affiliated with the AP MLD (AP MLD 1) of the reporting AP

-the APs affiliated with the other AP MLD (AP MLD 2) are not already reported in Beacon frames and broadcast Probe Response frames transmitted by an AP in the same cohosted AP set as the reporting AP and operating on the same channel as the reporting AP.
+the APs affiliated with the other AP MLD (AP MLD 2) are not already reported in Beacon frames and broadcast Probe Response frames transmitted by (#17820) another AP in the same (#17288)co-hosted AP set as the reporting AP and operating on the same channel as the reporting AP.

-then each AP of the other AP MLD (AP MLD 2) shall be reported in a TBTT Information field with the TBTT Information Length field set to 16 or higher (see 9.4.2.170.2 (Neighbor AP Information field)) in the Reduced Neighbor Report element that is included in the Beacon frames and broadcast Probe Response frames transmitted by the reporting AP and may be reported in a FILS Discovery frame that includes a Reduced Neighbor Report element transmitted by the reporting AP.
+then each AP (#16373)affiliated with the other AP MLD (AP MLD 2) shall be reported in a TBTT Information field with the TBTT Information Length field set to 16 or higher (see 9.4.2.170.2 (Neighbor AP Information field)) in the Reduced Neighbor Report element that is included in the Beacon frames and broadcast Probe Response frames transmitted by the reporting AP and may be reported in a FILS Discovery frame that includes a Reduced Neighbor Report element transmitted by the reporting AP.

 If a reporting AP reports an AP affiliated with an MLD in a Reduced Neighbor Report element with the MLD Parameters subfield present in the TBTT Information field for that AP, then the reporting AP shall set the AP MLD ID, the Link ID, and the BSS Parameters Change Count subfields as described in 9.4.2.170.2 (Neighbor AP Information field).
 The AP MLD ID of an AP MLD shall not be set to 255 and an AP affiliated with an AP MLD shall not have a BSSID index set to 255.